datawire/datawire-connect/docs/cli/acceptInvitation.rst

 Any UTF-8 string may be used for the name.
 Quotes must be used around the value if it includes spaces or apostrophes.

-.. ifconfig:: 'draft' in conditions
+.. ifconfig:: 'draft' in publish_state

    [[JMK: determine any length limits]]